szenitha/Getting-and-Cleaning-Data-course-project/README.md

 Information about the raw data and the workflow followed to get the tidy data can be found https://github.com/szenitha/Getting-and-Cleaning-Data-course-project/blob/master/CodeBook.md.

 ## Result:
-The tidy dataset can be found  https://github.com/szenitha/Getting-and-Cleaning-Data-course-project/blob/master/run_analysis.R
+The code used to accomplish the tasks can be found https://github.com/szenitha/Getting-and-Cleaning-Data-course-project/blob/master/run_analysis.R.
+The tidy data has been uploaded https://github.com/szenitha/Getting-and-Cleaning-Data-course-project/blob/master/tidy.txt